2026 LEC season: Format

-Unlike the previous season, the Summer split will follow the Spring format, where the same ten (10) competing teams will face each other in a single-round robin tournament of best-of-three matches.
-The top six (6) teams will advance to the playoffs, applying the same format and team seeding principles as the Spring split.
-All playoff matches will be played in best-of-fives, with the top three (3) teams in the playoffs securing qualification for the 2026 League of Legends World Championship.
-If an LEC team finishes as a finalist at the 2026 Mid-Season Invitational, a fourth slot will be unlocked for the league.
+Unlike the previous season, the Summer split followed the Spring format, where the same ten (10) competing teams faced each other in a single-round robin tournament of best-of-three matches.
+The top six (6) teams advanced to the playoffs, applying the same format and team seeding principles as the Spring split.
+All playoff matches were played in best-of-fives, with the top three (3) teams in the playoffs securing qualification for the 2026 League of Legends World Championship.